bekk/bekk-christmas/post/kotlin/work-in-progress-reified-type.md

 Here's the signature of a generic function

 ```kotlin
 fun<T> genericFunc(foo: Int): T
 ```

 It allows us to perform some function on an Int which should be able to return any type.
-However, as we don't have any information about the type returned, we can't really do anything other than operate on lists, maps or the like.
+However, as we don't have any information about the type returned, we can't really do anything other than to define this as an operation on lists, maps or the like.

 ## The KClass parameter

-To be able to do something with the type, we introduce the generic KClass parameter.
+To be able to do something with the type, we introduce the KClass parameter.

 ```kotlin
 fun<T> genericFunc(foo: Int, clazz: KClass<*>): T {
     return ObjectMapper().readValue(foo, clazz.java)
 }